Yuuna and the Haunted Hot Springs: Anime

-An OVA episode was bundled with the manga's 11th volume which was released on July 4, 2018.
+An original video animation (OVA) episode was bundled with the manga's 11th volume which was released on July 4, 2018.
 A second OVA episode was bundled with the manga's 12th volume which was released on October 4, 2018.
 A third OVA episode was bundled with the manga's 13th volume which was released on December 4, 2018.
 A two-episode OVA produced by Signal.MD was bundled with the manga's 24th volume, which was released on December 4, 2020.